subsurfaceinsights/odmx/README.md

-These unwieldy decimal values are closer to the raw binary representation stored in the database, but remember that the raw values ingested may not have been this precise to begin with, and some downsampling operations peform calculations that produce values
+These unwieldy decimal values are closer to the raw binary representation stored in the database, but remember that the raw values ingested may not have been this precise to begin with, and some downsampling operations perform calculations that produce meaningless precision.

 ##### Getting CSV returns